Google Translate Limitations Disclaimer

 Welcome to the News section of the Centre of Excellence for Black Student Achievement.
 Here you'll find the latest news stories.

-TVO Collaborates with TDSB’s Centre of Excellence for Black Student Achievement for the Black Student Summer Leadership Program
+TDSB's Centre of Excellence for Black Student Achievement opens its doors

 People of African descent have a rich legacy of cultural practices and traditions across generations.
 Toronto District School Board (TDSB) continues to be committed to honouring the contributions and activism of African and Black communities worldwide.
 Every February, educators, students, and their families honour the histories and contributions of people of African descent from around the world.
 At the TDSB, this year’s theme is Nia: Walking in our Purpose.
 Please visit the African Heritage Month Committee to learn more about the theme and to view the calendar of events.